rShetty/pencil/resiliency-in-ds.md

 _Trip the circuit to protect your dependencies_

-Circuit breakers are used in household to prevent sudden surge in current burning down your house.
-These trip their circuit and stop current from flowing.
+Circuit breakers are used in households to prevent sudden surge in current preventing your house from burning down.
+These trip the circuit and stop flow of current.

-This same concept could be applied to our systems wherein you stop making calls to downstream services when you know that the system is failing.
+This same concept could be applied to our systems wherein you stop making calls to downstream services when you know that the system is unhealthy and failing.

 The state transitions on a typical circuit breaker(CB) looks like this: